 AESTHETICS, VERSATILITY, OR BOTH?

-For some, a major part of the attraction of a traditional canoe is the minimalist look and versatility of a bare boat with connections to classic birchbark or wood-and-canvas boats from a very different era.
+For some, a major part of the attraction of a traditional canoe is the minimalist look and versatility of a bare boat with heritage and design connections to classic birchbark or wood-and-canvas boats from a very different era.

 For others, the versatility that comes with a kneeling thwart, sailing fittings and deep dish carrying yokes opens up possibilities for using the same craft in ever more style and comfort, and in more varied environments.

-Nothing will ever top a dedicated set-up for efficiency and effectiveness, but having everything permanently fitted ensures the weight has to be carried at all times… but removing components can also create issues of storage and transport, both on and off the water.
+Nothing will ever top a dedicated set-up for efficiency and effectiveness, but having everything permanently fitted ensures the weight has to be carried at all times.
+Of course, making components removable can also create issues.
+One classic is stowing components when they are not in use, either on or away from the water.

 Omitting any optional thwarts certainly keeps the interior of any canoe as open as possible, ready for loading with a picnic wannigan, a portage pack, canoe barrels, firewood, four-legged-friends, or anything else… but without these fittings, our options can be limited!